Trip Guide for Photographers in Farmington

 Aztec Ruins National Monument

-Back to the spots out of town, although this one is just a quick drive east: Aztec Ruins, although not Aztec at all, showcases the 1,000+ year-old history and culture of the Ancestral Puebloan people.
+This next site is a quick drive east of Farmington.
+Aztec Ruins, although not Aztec at all, showcases the 1,000+ year-old history and culture of the Ancestral Puebloan people.
 You’ll be able to shoot not just the beautiful natural characteristics of the area, but the architecture, history, and textures throughout.
-The Great Kiva and other preserved ancestral structures are unique subjects to here.
+The Great Kiva and other preserved ancestral structures are unique subjects here.

 Chaco Culture National Historical Park

-For those interested in the confluence of history and natural beauty, Chaco Culture is where these meet.
+For those interested in the confluence of history and natural beauty, Chaco Culture is a perfect place.
 The landscapes at this UNESCO World Heritage Site combine with the detailed craft and scale of the Ancestral Puebloan building to create an environment you won’t find anywhere else on Earth.

-Before you go though, we should mention that you should check road conditions prior to visiting, as those can sometimes be tricky.
+Before you go, we should mention that you should check road conditions prior to visiting, as those can sometimes be tricky.

 Planning a photography trip to Farmington